Content warning: Racism, racially-based violence

 The Civil Rights Era is Over, Right?

 Now I know better.
 Even before Donald Trump got elected, there was the shooting in Charleston, leaving nine black churchgoers dead.
-There was Michael Brown.
-There was Tamir Rice.
+There was Michael Brown, Tamir Rice, and the many, many other unarmed black people killed by police.
 In protests against President Obama, there were explicitly racist signs with violent insinuations.
 During the lead-up to the election, the “alt-right” (modern-day white supremacists) moved from fringe things like Gamergate onto the national stage.
 White supremacy never left.
-Nothing should have been surprising about this weekend.
+Nothing should have been surprising about that weekend in Charlottesville.

 And yet there were people who were surprised at the violence.
-Trump himself said that we should condemn violence on both sides.
-As if people on the left are plowing cars into groups of peaceful protestors.
-I’ve moved on from my childhood innocence and naivety, but it seems like so many others haven’t.
+Trump himself said we should condemn violence on both sides and there were “many fine people” who were marching in support of the Confederate statue.
+As if social justice activists are plowing cars into groups of peaceful protestors.
+I’ve moved on from my childhood innocence and naivety.
+So many others haven’t.

 Protesting Isn’t Just a Parade

-Secondly, back then I thought that protesting was easy and fun.
+When I was in high school, I thought protesting was easy and fun.
 It’s just walking down a street with some signs, right?
-What’s so hard about that?

-Well, I didn’t know about the fire hoses, tear gas and dogs they set on the Civil Rights protestors.
-I didn’t know about the people who got beat within an inch of their lives.
-I didn’t know about the people who got killed for speaking out.
+I didn’t know about the fire hoses, tear gas and dogs they set on the Civil Rights protestors.
+I was ignorant about the people who got beat within an inch of their lives.
+People who got killed for speaking out besides Martin Luther King simply weren’t part of my education.

 Since then, I’ve become an activist.
 There are times it’s good, when everyone is singing or chanting together.

-At the time, I also thought activism was just about marching, passing a couple laws and going home.
 But it’s much deeper than that.
-It requires a wholesale examination of our lives and the basis of power structures in our society.
+It requires a wholesale examination of our lives and power structures in our society.
 Racism is like a foundation made of rotting wood.
-You may fix one place, but unless you recognize that it’s rotten and do something about it, the house is still going to fall apart.
+You may fix one place, but unless you recognize that it’s rotten, the house is still going to fall apart.

-But it’s a privilege to be able to say that.
+While that knowledge makes it easy to say, “That’s too dangerous.
+I can’t expose my children to that kind of risk,” it’s a privilege to say that.
 The moms of black kids who worry if they’ll come home that night because of violent racists don’t have that privilege.
-The Jewish kids who overhear the anti-Semitic quotes being said at the alt-right rally don’t have that privilege.
+The Jewish kids who overhear the anti-Semitic quotes from the alt-right don’t have that privilege.

 How White People Can Confront White Supremacy